labgrid-project/labgrid/doc/configuration.rst

 SiSPMPowerDriver
 ~~~~~~~~~~~~~~~~
-A SiSPMPowerDriver controls a `SiSPMPowerPort`, allowing control of the target
+A :any:`SiSPMPowerDriver` controls a `SiSPMPowerPort`_, allowing control of the
-power state without user interaction.
+target power state without user interaction.

 Binds to:
   port: